agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

   impl n = n
   proof n = refl

+Erased record fields become erased arguments to the record constructor and the projection functions are treated as erased definitions.

 Rules
 =====

-The typing rules are based on Conor McBride's "I Got Plenty o’Nuttin’" :ref:`[2] <references>`.
+The typing rules are based on Conor McBride's "I Got Plenty o’Nuttin’" :ref:`[2] <references>` and Bob Atkey's "The Syntax and Semantics of Quantitative Type Theory" :ref:`[3] <references>`.
 In essence the type checker keeps track of whether it is running in *run-time mode*, checking something that is needed at run time, or *compile-time mode*, checking something that will be erased.
 In compile-time mode everything to do with erasure can safely be ignored, but in run-time mode the following restrictions apply:

-- Cannot use erased variables or defintions
+- Cannot use erased variables or definitions
-- Cannot pattern match on erased arguments, unless there is at most one valid case
+- Cannot pattern match on erased arguments, unless there is at most one valid case.
+If ``--without-K`` is enabled, the datatype also must not be indexed.

 Consider the function ``foo`` taking an erased vector argument::